Journal Prompts

 A sea lion resting on a rocky outcrop near a water pool, with other sea lions and a bird in the background.

-A lion standing in a zoo habitat, surrounded by greenery and rocks.
+Lion in a zoo enclosure with lush greenery and rocks.

 We are meant to live.